Connor Wong Player Props: Red Sox vs. Rays

-On Tuesday, Connor Wong (on the back of going 0-for-3) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+On Wednesday, Connor Wong (on the back of going 0-for-2) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
 First pitch is at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rays.
+He had a hitless performance in his most recent game (0-for-2) against the Rays.

 Connor Wong Game Info & Props vs. the Rays